Synyproxy/CloudEngine/README.md

 Collision and jump using box collider components and a rigidbody component.
 The floating cube is a child of the moving and don't have any collider nor physic.

 ## Constraints

 - The editor must work on Windows.
 - The engine must use our own mathematics library.
 - The engine can only support one rendering API.
 - The engine can use an existing physic library.

 ## My part

-Despite helping my partners, i made the math library ([CloudMath](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/CloudMath)), the Entity Component System ([ECS](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/ECS)), the Physic Engine using Bullet 3 ([Physic](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Physic)) and the components and system needed to the physic to work ([Components](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/CoreComponent/Physic), [System](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/CoreSystem/PhysicSystem.h)).
-I also took care of the resources and singleton management ([Resources Management](https://github.com/CJeauc/CloudEngine/tree/master/CloudEngine/Core/include/Core/Managers), [Singleton Management](https://github.com/CJeauc/CloudEngine/blob/master/CloudEngine/Core/include/Core/Engine/Cloud.h)).
+### Core Engine Contributions

+#### Core Systems:

+Engineered Essential Components: Designed and implemented fundamental aspects of the engine, including input management systems and resource management, ensuring efficient asset handling and responsive user interactions.

+#### Rendering Pipeline:

+Complete Pipeline Development: Designed and implemented the entire rendering pipeline, covering everything from model loading to texture mapping, lighting, and shader integration.
+This pipeline was critical to the visual fidelity and performance of the engine.

+### Editor Contributions:

+#### Scene and Game View Features

+Core Editor Functionality: Designed and implemented essential editor features, including the scene and game view.
+This work enabled real-time scene management and the ability to seamlessly switch between editing and play mode, providing a robust development environment for designers.

+#### Scene Management: Developed tools to manage scenes efficiently within the editor, empowering designers to organize and manipulate game elements effectively.

 ## Libraries used

 - Bullet
 - Assimp
 - Irrklang